IslamJunaid/ARP-Packet-Capture-and-Analysis/README.md

 # ARP-Packet-Capture-and-Analysis
-Performs byte-level programming to reach each byte and convert it to the ARP header element.
+Performs byte-level programming to read each byte and convert it to the ARP header element.
 Program Logic:
 My program first opens my PCAP file and unpacks it into data.
 I then check if the data is an actual response and request by filtering out the broadcasts with my if statements.
 After I find my request I store the data into